Ovarian hyperstimulation syndromeOHSS

 In rare cases, women can have more serious symptoms, including:

-- Significant weight gain (more than 10 pounds in 3 - 5 days)
+- Rapid weight gain (more than 10 pounds or 4.5 kilograms in 3 to 5 days)

 - Severe pain or swelling in the belly area

 If you have a severe case of OHSS, your health care provider will need to monitor your symptoms carefully.
 You may be admitted to the hospital.

 Your weight and the size of your belly area (abdomen) will be measured.
 Tests that may be done include: